auth0/docs/articles/quickstart/native/ios-objc/07-linking-accounts.md

 - `id`: The `id` from the user's profile that is logged in.
 - `idToken`: The `idToken` obtained upon your user login.
 - `otherUserToken`: The `idToken` from the account you want to link the user with.
-This is the value you stored in step 1.

 ${snippet(meta.snippets.setup)}